-An interview with Marcel Lachenmann, describing the importance of characterizing small molecules in the pharma, food and polymer industry and how NMR achieves this, conducted at MRS 2018 by Alina Shrourou BSc.
+In this interview, Marcel Lachenmann describes the importance of characterizing small molecules in the pharma, food and polymer industry and how NMR achieves this.

 Please outline what information researchers want to gain from the “characterization” of molecules.

 There are multiple answers to this question as there's a whole wealth of different information which someone might want to characterize, depending on the type of researcher.
 Some researchers are synthesizing new molecules and they want to see if their synthesis has worked.
 To do this, they need a quick and easy way to screen their reaction mixture to see if it contains the correct product.